Pearl Couscous Side Dish with Vegetables & Apricots

 Pearl couscous, spiralized butternut squash, fresh baby spinach, dried apricots, butter, seasonings, chicken broth, onion, olive oil.

-• Pearl Couscous – For this dish, buy pearl couscous (also called Israeli couscous), NOT regular couscous.
-Pearl couscous is a type of pasta made of small balls of semolina flour that look like pearls.
+• Pearl Couscous – Use pearl couscous (also called Israeli couscous), NOT regular couscous.
+Pearl couscous is a type of pasta made of semolina flour shaped like pearls and has a slightly chewy texture when cooked.

 • Butternut squash: We’re using spiralized butternut squash for a bit of drama.
 You can dice it instead or use other vegetables.